I still remember this funny commercial by Axe:

 Real-estate agent wants to sell the house, because he works for commission (something like 2+%), the higher the price of the house the bigger the commission.

-He calls his fellow mortgage broker and tells something like this: “whether this nice couple gets their house and you get your 1% commission or you get nothing and I will stop referring you to my clients”.
+He calls his fellow mortgage broker and tells something like this: “whether this nice couple gets their house and you get your 1% commission or you get nothing and I will stop sending my clients to you.”

 Now here starts the fun, while some clients qualify for their mortgage no problem, others not exactly.